Parenting a Neurodivergent Child in Burnout Is Overwhelming

 Here, you don’t have to rush toward answers or prove that you’re doing it right.

-We slow things down and make sense of what’s happening, in your child, in your nervous system, and in the space between you.
+Here is where you are allowed to slow things down and make sense of what’s happening, in you, your child, in your nervous system, and in the space between you.

 I meet you where you are, and we walk together, gently, steadily, grounded in nervous system safety, low-demand parenting, self-compassion, and community.

-You can expect gentle, neuro-affirming support for you and your child, that honours how healing actually happens: without pressure, without shame, and without asking you to push past your limits.
+You can expect gentle, neuro-affirming support for you and your child, that honours how healing actually happens: without pressure, without shame, and without asking you to push past your limits or abandon yourself in the process.

 “Tanya is and does exactly what she claims.
 Compassionate guidance, support, understanding, empathy, and more.
 She coached us through some of the toughest challenges we’ve faced with our teen, and we’re all better for it.
 Highly recommended; if any of what you read on her website resonates with you, contact her.”